-If you believe you have suffered due to A&E negligence, it is important to document all the details about your experience as soon as possible.
+If you believe you have suffered due to Accident and Emergency negligence, it is important to document all the details about your experience as soon as possible.
 You should then seek the advice of specialist medical negligence solicitors, who will investigate your claim and help you to determine your case and its likely outcome in terms of compensation.

 Some links relating to A&E that you may find useful:

 - HSE – Guidance on Emergencies